Siddhant7/Flight-Ranking-Algorithm/README.md

 This is flight booking data which is consisting transactions as record.

-Each record has the following features.
+Each record has the following features:

 Category :- Denoting if it’s domestic or international booking.
 Category is domestic if flight is taking-off and landing-to any of Indian city.

 Sector :- A sector is term used for showing two connected airports.
 Like you are travelling from Delhi to Bangalore then del-blr(airport iata code) is sector.
 Roundtrip sectors are denoted with -r suffix(blr-del-r).

 Transactionid :- It is unique id for a transaction.

 Duration :- Duration of journey(in minutes).

 Travel date :- Onward flight departure datetime.

 Stopovers :-  Intermediate stops(layovers).
 Say if you are flying from Bangalore to Jammu via Delhi (i. e.
 Bangalore->Delhi and Delhi->Jammu) then Delhi is your stopover.
 In case of more than one stopover the field will contain stopovers in comma separated fashion.
 Special value NA denotes 0 stops(direct flight).

 Days to journey :-Difference between the travel date and booking date.

 Roundtrip :- Passenger going from A to B and returning back to A from B.

 Total fare :- Total fare of journey.

 Flight Number :- Unique identification number for particular flight.